magento/devdocs/README.md

 ## Building old versions

-The published website contains documentation for the latest Magento releases only.
+The published website contains documentation for the latest Commerce releases only.
 For cases, when you need to view the content as it was for an earlier release, we created [tags](https://github.com/magento/devdocs/tags) in this repository.
 Typically, they point at the commit when the release notes were finalized and published.

 To view the list of available tags: